arialdomartini/oh-my-git/README.md

 Then, restart zsh.
 antigen will download and install all that's needed.

+# Disabling oh-my-git
+oh-my-git can be disabled on a per-repository basis.
+Just add a

+    [oh-my-git]
+    enabled = true

+in the `.git/config` file of a repo to revert to the original prompt for that particular repo.
+This could be handy when working with very huge repository, when the git commands invoked by oh-my-git can slow down the prompt.

 # Known bugs and limitations

 * git v1.8.4 or newer is required